 JAPAN-UNITED STATES FRIENDSHIP COMMISSION

-This funder is an independent federal government agency that supports projects that highlight the cultural, educational, and intellectual exchange between the United States and Japan.
+This funder is an independent federal government agency that funds grants and fellowships to advance cultural, educational, and intellectual exchange between the United States and Japan.

 JUBILATION FOUNDATION